Saima Abbas

 Insights Summary:

-- Loyalty peaks among customers aged 32–34, and those with high salary and spending.
+• Loyalty peaked among customers aged 32–34, and those with high salary and spending.

-- Female and Basic-Education customers show slightly higher loyalty.
+• Female and Basic-Education customers showed slightly higher loyalty.

-- Spending and Salary are the strongest loyalty predictors; Product offers limited insight.
+• Spending and Salary were the strongest loyalty predictors; Product offered limited insight.

-- Five customer clusters are identified via K-Means segmentation, each with unique income–spending traits.
+• Five customer cluster swere identified via K-Means segmentation, each with unique income–spending traits.

-- Reviews are largely neutral to positive.
-Most common words are 'fun', 'game', 'great', and 'love'.
+Reviews were largely neutral to positive.
+Most common words were 'fun', 'game', 'great', and 'love'.

 For a complete picture, feel free to look at my report.
 Click on the GitHub icon to see my complete Python and R codes.